alexstrugacz/cameldew-valley/INSTALL.md

 - brew install pkg-config sqlite

-You will also need to install raylib and sqlite3 with the following commands:
+You will also need to install ounit2, raylib, and sqlite3 with the following commands:

 - opam install ounit2
 - opam install raylib